Dog Bite Lawsuit Representation

 A dog bite may not initially sound like a big deal, but, depending on the size of the animal and the ferocity of the attack, an incident can result in catastrophic and even deadly injuries.
 A particularly nasty bite could lead to severe bleeding and penetrate muscles, ligaments, or even bones.
 You must make every effort to document your injuries and seek immediate medical treatment following an attack.

-Our Baton Rouge dog bite lawyers will fight to recover compensation for all applicable losses, including:
+Our Baton Rouge dog bite lawyer will fight to recover compensation for all applicable losses, including:

 - Medical bills